SourabhNishal/Music-Reccomendation-by-emotion/README.md

-# Music-Reccomendation-by-emotion
+# Music-Reccomendation-system
-Emotion-Based Music Recommendation A music recommendation system that uses emotion detection to suggest songs.
-It analyzes users' emotional states and provides personalized music recommendations based on the detected emotions, enhancing the listening experience.
+This project is a Music Recommendation System that suggests songs based on a single song search query provided by the user.
+The system analyzes the input song and recommends similar songs to enhance the user's music discovery experience,also enhancing the listening experience.